Dogs Will Receive 2.5x The Gifts Than Cats This Holiday Season

 About SLI Systems

 SLI Systems (SLI.NZ) accelerates e-commerce for the world’s top retailers by generating more traffic, converting shoppers into buyers and maximizing order values through solutions that improve site search, navigation, mobile, merchandising, personalization, recommendations and SEO.
 SLI is the most chosen SaaS-based site search provider to Internet Retailer Top 1,000 retailers.
-The SLI Buyer Engine combines user behavior and artificial intelligence to accurately predict what shoppers are most likely to buy, shortening the path to purchase.
+The SLI Buyer Engine combines user behavior and machine learning to accurately predict what shoppers are most likely to buy, shortening the path to purchase.
 The SLI Commerce Console™ organizes key sales insight and tuning capabilities into one easy-to-use cloud-based console.
 SLI Systems operates on five continents, powering more than 600 websites and offering solutions in 20 languages.
 For more information, visit www.sli-systems.com.